Aemal-shirzai/netlinks-db-gui-banking-system/README.md

    3. migrations.py: This file contains the datbase migrations. our table structure.
    4. seed.py: This file contains the data to be seeded to database for first time.
    5. models.py: This file contains models of our tables.
 Each class represet a table in the database.
+   6. password_reset.py: this file contains functions to reset user password
-   6. forms.py: This file has our all forms classes. using the wtforms.
+   7. forms.py: This file has our all forms classes. using the wtforms.
-   7. authentication.py: This file has login, logout and also functions to keep user track.
+   8. authentication.py: This file has login, logout and also functions to keep user track.
-   8. functions.py: This file include some cusom validation functions and functions used globaly in the templates.
+   9. functions.py: This file include some cusom validation functions and functions used globaly in the templates.
-   9. users.py: This file contain all functions to be used when working as normal user.
+   1. users.py: This file contain all functions to be used when working as normal user.
-   10. admin.py: This file contain all functions to be used when working as admin user. and some functions can be accessed from user.py file too.
+   11. admin.py: This file contain all functions to be used when working as admin user. and some functions can be accessed from user.py file too.
-   11. generate_reciept.py: This file generate user reciepts for chekcing, withdrawing and depositing money.
+   12. generate_reciept.py: This file generate user reciepts for chekcing, withdrawing and depositing money.

 **Template Files** <br>
    1. Admin Dirctory: Contain all admin related templates.
-   2. Authentiation Directory: Contain all templates realted to authentication
+   2. Authentiation Directory: Contain all templates realted to authentication and passwrod reset
    3. Layouts Directory: Contain main template for our project.
    4. Other files are related to normal user